Constellations as Modern ‘Griot’ Story-telling

 When I first started learning the constellations method in 2011, I was immediately curious about the history of the process.
 I could see African connections in the method and I wanted to explore this more.
 The vision of Ancestral Constellations is to re-connect with the lost traditions that are implicit in the process and adapt them to fit better with the families and communities who use our services.

-Examples of African traditional family structures that can be found within the constellations process relate to levels of authority, rules of respect and the different orders within the relationship system, these include
+There are examples of Indigenous ‘ways of knowing’, that can be found within the constellations process and also relates to other traditions from around the world.
+They speak to levels of authority, rules of respect and the different orders within the relationship system, these include

 - Call and repeat patterns with clarifying or healing sentences that the facilitator leads